Questions About the District Attorney's Office

 There is one elected District Attorney (DA) for each prosecutorial district in North Carolina.
 The other prosecutors in each district are called Assistant District Attorneys (ADAs), and they are hired by the DA.
 The number of ADAs varies by district.
 In Mecklenburg County, there are about 85 ADAs.

-On average, the Mecklenburg County DA’s Office prosecutes more than 9,000 felonies and more than 200,000 misdemeanor and traffic cases every year.
+The Mecklenburg County DA’s Office prosecutes about 10,000 felonies and more than 200,000 misdemeanor and traffic cases every year.

 Across the country, the majority of criminal cases are resolved through a plea agreement.
 When considering whether to offer a plea agreement, prosecutors weigh a number of factors, including the seriousness of the alleged offense, the strengths and weaknesses of the evidence, the likelihood of success at trial, the victim’s wishes, public safety, punishment, rehabilitation, deterrence and N.C. sentencing laws.
 A prosecutor’s directive, pursuant to the N.C.
 Rules of Professional Conduct for attorneys, is to seek justice, and this is often achieved by a guilty plea.
 Additionally, there are not enough judges or other court staff to hold a jury trial for the thousands of cases prosecuted each year in Mecklenburg County.
 Consider this: If plea agreements were no longer offered beginning today and absolutely no new arrests were made by police from this day forward, it would take decades for every pending case to be tried before a jury.